Ed-Fi-Alliance-OSS/Data-Management-Service/src/deployments/kubernetes/README.md

 > once the image is published to the registry.

 * Set the terminal in the */deployments/kubernetes* folder.
+* Create an app-secret.yaml file with a encrypted password, see [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) for more information.
 * Run `kubectl apply -f .` to apply all files.
 * After done, inspect with `kubectl get pods`, and verify that all pods have status **RUNNING** (This can take a couple of minutes).